makers-jkpg/lyktparad/lyktparad-espidf/README.md

   - **Common-cathode RGB LED** - For simple RGB LEDs with separate R, G, B pins
 - **WiFi Router** (for root node connection)
 - **USB cable** for programming and serial communication
+- **GPIO Pins for Root Node Forcing** (optional, configurable):
+  - **GPIO 4 (Pin A, default)**: Force Root Node - Connect to GND to force root node behavior
+  - **GPIO 5 (Pin B, default)**: Force Mesh Node - Connect to GND to force mesh node behavior
+  - Both pins have internal pull-up resistors (read HIGH when not connected)
+  - If neither or both pins are connected to GND, defaults to mesh node behavior
+  - **Note**: GPIO pins are configurable in `include/mesh_device_config.h` (see Configuration section)

 ### LED Hardware Options